dellannadavide/SONAR/README.md

 The list of required agents and XMPP-related information (e.g., name, server, jid, pwd) can be found at the bottom of file ```NOSAR/utils/constants.py```.
 All agents in the ```XMPP_AGENTS_DETAILS``` data structure should be registered in the XMPP server.

-> **Tip.** You can extend or modify such a data structure if you run the agents on a different IP, if you want to give different names to the agents in the XMPP server, or if you want to add additional agents).
+> **Tip.** You can extend or modify such a data structure if you run the agents on a different IP, if you want to give different names to the agents in the XMPP server, or if you want to add additional agents.

 To register the required NOSAR agents on Prosody via terminal (see [Prosody guidelines](https://prosody.im/doc/creating_accounts) for more details):
 >1.
 Start Prosody as per section 2.1.3